emanualjade/test-openapi/README.md

   - it is likely that the same OpenAPI document is re-used across tasks, so the [`merge` task property](#shared-properties) can be used
   - the OpenAPI document syntax is validated
-  - only OpenAPI 2.0 is currently supported, but we plan to add OpenAPI 3.0 support
+  - only OpenAPI 2.0 is currently supported but we plan to add OpenAPI 3.0 support

 The following OpenAPI properties are currently used: